All the rights that apply to everyone apply to under 17 year olds, but they also entitled to and receive extra help, outlined below.

 Under New Zealand Law:

 - An under 10 year old is a “child”, and cannot be charged with any criminal offence.
 Any offending will be dealt with by Police diversion, a family group conference or the Family Court.

 - Once 10, a child can be charged only with murder or manslaughter.

-- A 14, 15 and 16 year old is a “young person” and can be charged with other offences.
+- A 14, 15, 16 year old and some 17 year olds (depending on the charge) is a “young person” and can be charged with other offences.
 They will be dealt with by Police diversion, a family group conference or the Youth Court, where the aim will be to help the young person learn from their mistakes and be more responsible.

-- Under 17s can have a lawyer and another adult of their choosing present when the Police question them or take a statement.
+- Under 18s can have a lawyer and, must have another adult of their choosing present when the Police question them or take a statement from them.

 Explanations of jargon:

 Diversion is used to keep children and young people out of court.